When is it best to pick the grapes?

 If you are having your grapes home delivered, we will contact you in the week before planned delivery.
 Preferably by email.

-Friday night deliveries usually run from 5.30pm through till they are done.
-Be warned, sometimes this can be 11.00pm (or later if we are delayed).
+Friday deliveries usually run from 10.00am through till they are done.
 We will let you know a approximate time and confirm it about an hour before hand.
+As long as there is somewhere shady to leave the grapes it is not necessary for you to be home.

 You can negotiate.
 There is room for give and take.
 Sometimes this may mean you meeting the truck enroute.
 This can speed things up for everybody.